Analytical Framework for Power System Strength: Generalization of system strength

 \subsection{Assumptions for the Evaluation of Strength Indicators}

-To estimate the the set of indicators presented in \eqref{eq:sdef00}-\eqref{eq:sdef22}, we propose an analytical approach based on a dynamic model of the system.
+To estimate the set of indicators presented in \eqref{eq:sdef00}-\eqref{eq:sdef22}, we propose an analytical approach based on a dynamic model of the system.
 The resulting indicators are therefore a function of the variables and parameters of the model.
 As any mathematical model representing a physical system, it is based on a set of working assumptions.
 The most important assumptions are as follows. \begin{itemize} \item Three-phase systems in balanced conditions.
-This allows representing voltages and currents using dynamic Clarke vectors, and the objects introduced in Appendix A. In particular, the reference used for voltages and currents is an angle rotating at the fundamental frequency $\omega_0$. \item The time scale of interest for evaluating system strength is considered the one corresponding to electromechanical phenomena.
-Fast electromagnetic dynamics are treated as algebraic constraints.
-The most important consequence of this assumption on the derivation is the use of a constant admittance matrix for the transmission network. \end{itemize}
+This allows representing voltages and currents using dynamic Clarke vectors, and the objects introduced in the Addendum provided with this paper.
+In particular, the reference used for voltages and currents is an angle rotating at the fundamental frequency $\omega_0$. \item Fast electromagnetic dynamics are treated as algebraic constraints.
+Consequently, a constant admittance matrix models the transmission network.
+Consistently, the effect of fast-acting controllers on the same time scale is considered instantaneous. \end{itemize}

 This model is the reference of exactness in this work, and is the starting point of the derivation presented below.
-Note that the proposed indicators can be also obtained using data-driven approaches, but a discussion on these approaches is beyond the scope of this paper.
+Note that the formulation is compatible with data-driven approaches, i.e., the proposed indicators can also be calculated based on simulation signals and/or actual measurements.
+In this paper, we follow an analytical approach.
+A discussion on data-driven techniques is beyond the scope of this work.